 In the context of medical benefits and therapeutic effects, there are general conceptions about Sativa vs Indica.

-Medicinal cannabis products using sativa strains generally have lower CBD and higher THC levels, which creates an energizing effect.
+Medicinal cannabis products using sativa cultivars generally have lower CBD and higher THC levels, which creates an energizing effect.
 For this reason, they tend to be more popular for daytime use.
 Sativa is said to promote creativity, enhance focus, stimulate the senses, and boost creativity.